pratinav/dsmun18.com/committees/ecosoc.md

 permalink: /committees/ecosoc/
 title: United Nations Economic and Social Council
 ---
-- Containing the effects of arbitrary trade tariffs on the world economy
+- Discussing the principles of international trade
 - The validity of Carbon Credits as well as curtailing the liberties and functionalities of Carbon Credits